On Carlotto-Schoen-type scalar-curvature gluings: Beyond scale-invariant sets

 \begin{theorem} Under \eq{19X16.1} and the remaining hypotheses of Theorem~\ref{ThefulltheoremAE}, the conclusions of Theorem~\ref{ThefulltheoremAE}, as well as Remarks~\ref{R7X16.1}-\ref{R6X13.3}, hold with $\Omega$ replaced by $\Phihere (\Omega)$. \end{theorem}

-\begin{remark} As in our remaining analysis, the requirement of closedness of $g$ and $\hat g$ can be achieved by translating $\Omega$ sufficiently far to the asymptotic region, or by scaling as in Section~\ref{S7X16.1}). \end{remark}
+\begin{remark} As in our remaining analysis, the requirement that $g$ and $\hat g$ be close to each other can be achieved by translating $\Omega$ sufficiently far to the asymptotic region, or by scaling as in Section~\ref{S7X16.1}. \end{remark}

 \proof We note that there are no KIDs on $\Phihere(\Omega)$ which tend to zero when staying away from the boundary of $\Phihere(\Omega)$.
 This can be proved by calculations similar to those of \cite[Proposition~2.2]{ChBeig3}, where integration over the rays